oneapi-src/oneMKL/docs/building_the_project_with_adaptivecpp.rst

 In most cases, building oneMKL is as simple as setting the compiler and selecting the desired backends to build with.

-On Linux (other OSes are not supported):
+On Linux (other OSes are not supported with the AdaptiveCpp compiler):

   .. code-block:: bash